ocean0yohsuke/deepcontrol/README.md

 ### [Applicative](https://hackage.haskell.org/package/deepcontrol-0.5.4.1/docs/DeepControl-Applicative.html)

-This module enables you to program in applicative style for deeper level than the usual Control.Applicative module expresses.
+This module enables you to program in applicative style for much deeper level than the usual Control.Applicative module expresses.
-You would soon realize exactly what "deeper level" means by reading the example codes below in order.
+You would soon realize exactly what "much deeper level" means by reading the example codes below in order.

     Prelude> :m DeepControl.Applicative